How to make your clients feel special: My 15 secrets to creating a boutique client experience

 Based on that, I decided to reverse-engineer my process and share it here, so you can decide if (and how) you want to commit to providing a boutique client experience, too.

-Last week, I shared a quiz to help you decide if you currently have a boutique agency.
+Previously, I shared a quiz to help you decide if you currently have a boutique agency.
 If you scored well, you can use these tips to upgrade your boutique agency experience.
 And if your score was so-so, this will give you ideas to try.

 15 boutique client experience secrets

 2) Observe.
 A particular corporation is one of my client’s largest clients.
 When I checked into my hotel in Melbourne, I noticed the corporation’s Australia headquarters was across the street, so I texted her a “hey!” photo of the building.
+People like hearing that you’re thinking of them.

 5) Remember.
 My PR agency got me a quote in Digiday, on how agencies are helping clients hire in-house employees.
 I connected the reporter with a client for an additional quote, who connected the reporter to one of her clients.
 It was a win-win-win-win-win-win… but it wouldn’t have happened if I hadn’t remembered a key connection from an earlier conversation.
-(I have a good memory, which is something of an “X factor” here.)

 10) Automate.
 I do several things to help my stay on top of things.